If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 - Iced coffee is perfect for you if you want a refreshing and caffeinated drink in just a few minutes.

-- Cold brew coffee is the way to go if you’ve got more time on your hands and prefer drinking a less acidic and highly caffeinated drink.
+- Cold brew coffee is the way to go if you have more time on your hands and prefer a smoother, highly caffeinated drink.

 Even using the double brewed method will give your iced coffee the boost that it needs.